 Valentine’s Day – or “Hallmark Day” as this writer likes to call it – is upon us.
 The card stores are packed with men, frantically picking through the leftovers.
 The flower stands are flooded with 400% price markups.
-Televisions are littered with ads featuring horrifyingly cheesy jingles such as “Every Kiss Begins with Kay”.
-And truckloads of chocolates are consumed, later leading to men carefully answering that age-old question, “Does my butt look big in these pants?”
+Televisions are littered with ads featuring horrifyingly cheesy jingles such as “Every Kiss Begins with Kay“.
+Truckloads of chocolates are consumed, later leading to men carefully answering that age-old question, “Does my butt look big in these pants?”
+Then, there’s love and hate in sports.

-Meanwhile, the sports world is often left out in the cold on this holiday – that is, until today.
+The sports world is often left out in the cold on this holiday – that is, until today.
+The Wife Hates Sports to the rescue!

 In sports, fans and peers alike show that they “love to hate” players, “love to love” players and have those individuals in sports that fall somewhere on the THIN LINE in between.